An in to the Internship Process

 How and where do I register for an internship opportunity?

 You may register through the University MySlice system for your internship opportunity, just as you would for any other class.
-Register for IST 971 for both paid and non-paid work experiences.
+Register for IST 971 according to your work experience:

 What if my work assignment won’t end before the end of the semester?

 You will have a missing grade on your next grade report.
-Once the assignment is completed and your evaluation forms have been turned in, a grade will be submitted for you.
+Once the work assignment is completed and all academic assignments have been turned in, a grade will be submitted for you.
 Make arrangements ahead of time with your Faculty Supervisor.

 When you are searching for a site, consider these organizations that have hosted interns in past semesters: